-| To Home Page | ![]() | ![]() |
+To Home Page |

-![]() Jim | ![]() Tina | ![]() Tom | ![]() Michelle | Jim, Tina, Tom or Michelle ColoradoHealth.com 8751 E. Hampden Ave, #A-1, Denver, C0 80231 303-782-0123, 303-782-0804(Fax), email=Michelle@Coloradohealth.com |
+Tom | Sara | Robert | Sean | Robin | Tom, Sara, Robin, Robert or Sean ColoradoHealth.com 8751 E. Hampden Ave, #A-1, Denver, C0 80231 303-782-0123, 303-782-0804(Fax), email=Contact_Us@ColoradoHealth.com |

 Here comes the alphabet part that can sound a little tricky.
 Medicare has two parts: Part A and Part B. Part A is generally free (pays for hospital charges), and Part B costs a little, and is generally subtracted from your social security income.
 Part B covers some of the costs of doctors.
 You need to have both Parts A & B before you can buy a Medicare supplement to augment your coverage.
-Medicare supplements have a standardized set of benefits categorized as Plan A through N. Take a look at the instant quotes and you can see a table that shows the coverage for each plan.
-Medicare supplement Quote (Remember Medicare has Part A&B, and supplements have Plan A through N.) The instant quote will give you a good idea of the cost of supplements.
+Medicare supplements have a standardized set of benefits categorized as Plans A through N. Take a look at the instant quotes and you can see a table that shows the coverage for each plan.
+Medicare supplement Quote (Remember Medicare has Parts A & B, and Supplements have Plans A through N.) The instant quote will give you a good idea of the cost of supplements.
 Many people like these because you have a large doctor network to choose from.

-One recommendation that we have, is to get a very reputable carrier because you are betting your future that the carrier will be there when you need them.
+One recommendation is to get a very reputable carrier because you are betting your future that the carrier will be there when you need them.
 Note that Medicare supplements are generally guaranteed-issue (you can’t be turned down) when you first qualify for Medicare, but they are medically underwritten (you can be turned down for health reasons) if you switch at a later date or your carrier decides to leave the state.

 A different approach to Medicare is called Medicare Advantage.
-Medicare Advantage plans are offered only in select parts of Colorado.
-The idea with these plans is that the government gives the money that is used to fund Medicare Part A&B to an insurance carrier.
+Medicare Advantage plans are heavily regulated and it best to call us on them and we can go over it.
+We are certified with most Medicare Advantage Carriers.
+(UHC, AARP, Secure Horizons, Humana, Aetna, etc).
+The idea with these plans is that the government gives the money that is used to fund Medicare Parts A & B to an insurance carrier.
 The insurance carrier takes that money along with what ever they charge you, and enrolls you in their system.
-The carrier you enroll with should offer better coverage than standard Medicare part A&B but you’ll will have to stay in the carrier's controlled system of doctors and facilities.
+The carrier you enroll with should offer better coverage than Original Medicare (typically not as good as Medigap Plan F) and you will typically have to stay in the carrier's controlled system of doctors and facilities.

 Thanks,